 - Visit our office, located on the Student Services Center, 2nd floor of Building 9B.

-Once you have taken your assessment tests, attended orientation, and met with a counselor, you will be assigned a specific registration date and time that you can view on your My Mt.
+Once you have taken your assessment questionnaire, attended orientation, and met with a counselor, you will be assigned a specific registration date and time that you can view on your Mt.
 SAC Portal.
-You may then register for classes using your My Mt.
+You may then register for classes using your Mt.
 SAC Portal on or after your assigned date and time.

 If you're ready to register, visit our Registration Section for more information on how to select and register for your classes.

-- You can pay fees online with a credit card (in your My Mt.
-SAC Portal) or in person at the Bursar's Office (Building 4).
+- You can pay fees online with a credit card (in your Mt.
+SAC Portal) or in person at the Cashier's Office (Building 4).

 - If you pay online, be sure to print your Student Schedule/Receipt.
 It has important information and deadlines regarding refunds and dropping classes.

-- Deadlines for payment are posted in your My Mt.
+- Deadlines for payment are posted in your Mt.
 SAC Portal on your Student Schedule/Receipt.